peterlacko/gooddata-ui/docs/ht_create_predicates.md

     Context is an object that contains the `afm` and `executionResponse` keys.
 These keys can be used for building complex matching conditions.

-For example, this following predicate matches a color based on a measure's localIdentifier:
+For example, the following predicate matches a color based on a measure's localIdentifier:

 ```javascript
 (header, _context): boolean => {